chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 "format"
 ```

 The `keys()` iterator fetches each key in `colors`, `tracking`, and `data`, and those keys are printed from inside the three `for-of` loops.
-For the array object, only numeric indices are printed, which would still happen even if you added named properties to the array.
-This is different from the way the `for-in` loop works with arrays, because the `for-in` loop iterates over properties rather than just the numeric indices.
+For the array object, only numeric indices are printed, which would still happen even if you added named properties to the array. <u>This is different from the way the `for-in` loop works with arrays, because the `for-in` loop iterates over properties rather than just the numeric indices.</u>

 #### Default Iterators for Collection Types